 Articles

-Nick Mallett would keep England honest Posted about 12 years ago
+Nick Mallett would keep England honest Posted over 12 years ago

 Nick Mallett was my coach for four years with Italy and he changed us a lot in that time.
 We used to have one good game and then get slaughtered the next week.
 Nick changed Italy into a side that could compete with the top teams on a regular basis.
 If he were to be selected, he would bring a lot to the England job.